With 65 percent of U.S. adults on social media, your business presence on these channels should be a given. But just being present isn’t enough.

-14. Don’t use irrelevant hashtags on Instagram.
+14. Use relevant hashtags on Instagram.

 15. Have fun with Snapchat.

 Since Snapchat allows only up to 10 seconds for photos and videos to be seen by your followers, it’s okay to have a more lighthearted and fun approach.
-It’s commonly used to go behind the scenes or give an insider’s view into a brand.
+It’s commonly used to go behind the scenes or give an insider’s view of a brand.